 Dual SIM Setup with eSIM

 One of the best parts about using an eSIM on iPhones is that it still leaves your physical SIM slot free.
+This is possible because eSIM does not require physical sim slots, allowing you to use the physical slot for another SIM if needed.
 That means you can run two numbers — one local, one travel — without buying any gadget or modifying your phone.
 R-SIM replaces your SIM card slot and can’t work alongside another plan.
 So if you want flexibility, dual data, or to keep WhatsApp on your Indian number, eSIM gives you that edge.

 Can You Use Both eSIM vs RSIM on the Same Phone?

 Many people assume they can mix and match eSIM vs RSIM to get the best of both.
 But in reality, this setup rarely works the way you expect.
-R-SIMs rely on modifying your phone’s SIM slot — and in doing that, they often break compatibility with eSIMs.
+R-SIM works by modifying your phone’s SIM card slot, which can interfere with eSIM functionality and often break compatibility between the two.
 Some older iPhones might allow both to be activated temporarily, but glitches, signal drops, or software conflicts are very common.
 For stable use, especially during travel, it’s better to stick to just one — and eSIM offers far fewer headaches.

 Pros and Cons – eSIM vs RSIM